-Student Success Team
+Student Support Team

-The Student Success Team is a campus-level committee comprised of the Director and other key personnel on each campus.
-Committee members evaluate student academic progress based on various diagnostic data.
-Recommendations for individual accommodations and/ or to initiate the RTI process are then made.
-All requests for special education screening/testing begin with this committee.
+The Student Support Team is a campus-level committee comprised of the Director and other key personnel on each campus.
+Committee members evaluate student progress based on various diagnostic data.
+The team develops learning plans for the students with differing needs.
+The team monitors student progress and reviews data to determine next steps.